chuckremes/ruby-io/design-notes.md

 bytes = utf8.unpack("C*")

 Turns out that representing 0 to 255 (integer) in UTF-8 takes 384 bytes.
 From 0 to 127 UTF-8 can represent normal ASCII in a single byte.
 For 128 to 255, it takes a second byte to represent the codepoint.

+GEM COMPATIBILITY or COMPATIBILITY WITH OLD IO API Create monkey patches for a few popular gems; for example, pick one or two HTTP gems and monkey patch them to use the new IO routines.
+Do same for a redis gem.
+Maybe do same for Webrick and its dependencies to show off better scalability?

+BUFFERED IO
+The Encodings support in the Transcoder is forcing me to confront the issue of IO buffering.
+The issue stems from unicode where a char/character may require multiple bytes to form.
+When we try to iterate a file with a limit of (for example) 50, this is easily handled for ASCII_8BIT.
+50 bytes is 50 chars.
+For UTF-8, 50 bytes might be only 25 chars.
+We need to read additional bytes to finalize the request.

+Every syscall is expensive.
+If sync, it may block.
+If async, there's the expense of sending the request through the Fiber Scheduler to the IOLoop and getting the answer back.
+We want to minimize syscalls and this other machinery.
+So, we've been buffering in the EachReader class.
+This works fine for the average case reading from a file.

+However, reading from a stream (socket, pipe) that cannot seek is a major problem.
+If we read more than we need into a buffer, exiting the EachReader early loses that buffered information.
+When the EachReader goes away, any bytes read from the stream will likewise be released.

+So, now it makes sense to push the buffering down a level.
+Push it to the base IO object.
+If EachReader exits early, then the buffered bytes can be "unget" back to the IO class and a subsequent read will retrieve them.

+BUT, not all use cases allow for buffered reads.
+Some require UNbuffered reads...

+Is the last sentence true?
+I hope it isn't... then this gets easy because I can push the buffering down a level.

 ## SyncIO::Config